zopefoundation/meta/config/README.rst

     ``tox.ini`` to be able to pin the installed dependency versions the same way ``buildout.cfg`` does it.

-* groktoolkit
+* toolkit

-  - Configuration currently only used for the groktoolkit repository.
+  - Configuration used for the zopetoolkit and groktoolkit repositories.

 Contents
 --------